sasalatart/invoice-data-parser/README.md

 ## Usage

 1. Open your spreadsheet
-2. Make sure there is a sheet called "in"
-3. Copy and paste your personal invoices data obtained from the SII into the sheet
+2. Copy and paste your personal invoices data obtained from the SII into a sheet called "data"
-4. Click on "SII" -> "Transformar", and wait for the execution to finish.
+3. Click on "SII" -> "Transformar", and wait for the execution to finish.

 You should now see the data transformed into the new format, and also should have received an email with the results.